Sheila Graber

 Sheila Graber (born 1940) is a British animator, artist and Visiting Professor at the University of Sunderland.
 She animated the children's television series Paddington, has taught in schools and universities, and has won numerous awards.

 Early life

-Graber was born in 1940, and raised in South Shields, County Durham, England.
+Graber was born in 1940 and raised in South Shields, County Durham, England.
 She gained a National Diploma in Fine Art from the Sunderland Art College (now part of the University of Sunderland) in 1959.
-In 1960 she studied for her ATD with Mrs Burroughs and team in Birmingham School for Training Art teachers where she was shown that EVERYONE IS AN ARTIST IN THEIR OWN WAY - as Sir Herbert Read said in 1943 in his "Education through Art."
-Sheila has followed this philosophy all her teaching career.
+In 1960, she studied for her Art Teachers’ Diploma with Mrs Burroughs and team in Birmingham School for Training Art teachers.
+Influenced by the educational ideas of Herbert Read, particularly those expressed in Education through Art (1943), she adopted the principle that “everyone is an artist in their own way,” which informed her teaching practice..
 After twenty years of teaching, Graber first began to make animated films in 1970, initially using the medium to teach her students another form of art, following on from painting, clay modelling, woodwork and metalwork.